ShishirPatil/gorilla/berkeley-function-call-leaderboard/data/README.md

 **Execute**: Everything trailing by "Exec" means that there exists an actual function or API that can be invoked for the documentation provided.
 As a result, the way to measure accuracy is by actually running the function call with function source code loaded.

-**AST**: For all fields flagged with AST, we match the Abstract Syntax Tree (AST) with the documentation to evaluate the answer.
+**AST**: For all fields flagged with "AST", we match the Abstract Syntax Tree (AST) with the documentation to evaluate the answer.